The ITIL® Credit System supports the ITIL certification scheme by recognizing your investment in ITIL certifications.

 Within the ITIL credit system, each ITIL certification has been assigned a specific credit value, based upon its level of ITIL content.

-Upon successful completion of any ITIL examination recognized under the scheme, a candidate will be awarded both the certification and the credits attached.
+Upon successful completion of any ITIL examination recognized under the scheme, you will be awarded both the certification and the credits attached.

 The 17 credits required before Managing across the Lifecycle (MALC) to advance to ITIL Expert can be earned in any order once the two credits for ITIL Foundation have been completed.
 ITIL Practitioner can be taken immediately after Foundation, or after completing any number of Intermediate modules.

-AXELOS released ITIL 4 Foundation in February 2019 with higher levels to be released in second half of 2019.
-Master will follow in 2020.
+AXELOS released ITIL 4 Foundation in February 2019 with higher levels due for release throughout 2019 and into 2020.

 The certification scheme is aligned with ITIL v3 and has been streamlined to provide clear paths for practitioners to continue their ITIL journey.